vackosar/vackosar.github.io/_posts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

 The three core areas are:
 - Supply, or leadership: factors involved in effective operations
-  - related terms: incentives, systems
+  - related terms: incentives, systems, design blueprints, manufacturing, production, product development
   - agents: employees, management
   - comment: This dimension deals with company-internal matters.
 Here the company transforms the inputs into outputs.
 - Demand, or strategy: forces influencing the market
-  - units: deal, sale, brand asset, ...
+  - related terms: deal, sale, brand asset, positioning, marketing ...
-  - agents: customers, suppliers, competition, government
+  - agents: customers, suppliers, competition, government, prospect
   - comment: This dimension represents exchange with the outside.
 Here the company inputs and outputs are connected.
-I think each company trades at least 2 different types of goods e.g. in leading of the goods is a contract.
+I think each company trades at least 2 different types of goods e.g. in leading one of the goods is a contract.
 - Capital, or finance: driving business finance and economic climates
   - related terms: financial performance, cost of goods sold, fixed assets, receivables, R&D, cashflow, debt, equity receivables, cost of capital ...
-  - agents: investors, bondholders
+  - agents: investors, bondholders, CFO
   - comment: I see this dimension as a mainly quantitative or performance measuring, because various inputs and outputs are already part of the demand.
-Capital is different, but not sure if enough different.
+Capital is different (more liquidity, services), but not sure if enough different.

 Note 1: Nick Huber of Sweaty Startup seems to be thinking along the two of the main dimensions describes "[Every company has a customer or a employee problem](https://www.youtube.com/watch?v=OJmT9n0XbIU)".

 Note 2: Every company seems have to involve some transformation between two types of goods (input, output or bi-directional) and exchange of them in the market.
 Even annuity is transformation of a lump sum into time-distributed payments (capital over time).
 Finance above plays a role of monitoring of quantitative attributes of the exchanges, the Demand is the exchange itself, the Supply is involved with the processes and algorithms used to achieve the transformation.

+Note 3: There may be no suppliers, or they may be indistinguishable from customers in some cases.

+[//]: # (Note 4: Certain terms may be cross-cutting or agnostic e.g. CEO, which operates across all of the dimensions.)

 ### Modified DiBello Dimensions
 Below dimensions are changed such that each of them involves interaction with the world outside the company,